islinhan/obsidian-font-color-plugin/README.md

 **Change the font colour of Obsidian by using tags and CSS**

-> Simply clone the code in the following path ☟
+> Clone the code to the following path ☟

 ```
 obsidianNotePath/.obsidian/plugins/